All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 New students are admitted in the fall quarter of each academic year.
 Prospective applicants should submit the official application for admission and awards (same form), one set of official transcripts from each institution attended after high school, official scores from the Graduate Record Examination, application fee, at least three letters of recommendation, and one or more samples of the applicant’s own writing, such as term papers.
 Additionally, foreign applicants must submit official scores from the Test of English as a Foreign Language (TOEFL).
 Applicants are encouraged to visit the department to talk with faculty and graduate students.
 The application deadline is January 9.

 Ethnic Studies PhD students are required to enroll on a full-time basis (i.e., to carry a minimum enrollment of twelve units of graduate-level courses each quarter) and to maintain a grade point average of 3.2 or better.
-As part of our PhD program, students obtain an MA degree after successful completion of required foundational course work and Parts 1 and 2 of the Comprehensive Exam.
+As part of our PhD program, students obtain an MA after successful completion of required foundational course work and Parts 1 and 2 of the comprehensive exam.

 Competence in one or more foreign languages is encouraged but not required at the MA level.
 All doctoral candidates must satisfy the department’s graduate committee that they have adequate linguistic competence in one foreign language relevant to their area of research by translating three pages of scholarly text written in the designated foreign language.
 The graduate committee may waive the language requirement and test the candidate on other specialized skills in instances where knowledge of a foreign language is not relevant to the candidate’s areas of research.

 The department encourages graduate students to employ quantitative methods where appropriate.
-Instruction in quantitative methods can fulfill elective requirements; recommended courses include Sociology 205 and 206, Survey and Demographic Methods; Political Science 270, Quantitative Methods in Political Science.
-In cases where a reading knowledge of evidence assembled through quantitative methods would be useful, students who obtain the permission of the director of Graduate Studies may fulfill elective requirements by taking no more than two selected undergraduate courses including Sociology 103, Computer Applications to Data Management in Sociology; Sociology 107, Demographic Methods; Sociology 108, Quantitative Analysis of Survey Data; Sociology 109, Quantitative Analysis of Sociological Data; and Political Science 170, Quantitative Political Science, among others.
+Instruction in quantitative methods can fulfill elective requirements; recommended courses include SOCG 205 and 206, Survey and Demographic Methods; POLI 270, Quantitative Methods in Political Science.
+In cases where a reading knowledge of evidence assembled through quantitative methods would be useful, students who obtain the permission of the director of Graduate Studies may fulfill elective requirements by taking no more than two selected undergraduate courses including SOCI 103, Computer Applications to Data Management in Sociology; SOCI 107, Demographic Methods; SOCI 108, Quantitative Analysis of Survey Data; SOCI 109, Quantitative Analysis of Sociological Data; and POLI 170, Quantitative Political Science, among others.

 Students entering the ethnic studies doctoral program must first complete a master’s degree before continuing toward the doctorate.
 University regulations prohibit entering students who already have a master’s degree in ethnic studies from receiving a second master’s degree.
 Nonetheless, students who are admitted to the ethnic studies doctoral program with a master’s degree must complete all the requirements for the ethnic studies master of arts degree.
 The MA will also be a terminal degree for those students denied admission to candidacy.